mohyaz11/OptimumSetupBook/manuscript/FeatureBranchDeployments.md

 # Feature Branch Deployments

 One of the great things about GIT is how easy it is to create a branch.
 That ability has several benefits.
 Namely, it allows for experimentation.
-A developer can try out an idea in a branch and if it doesn't work they can delete the branch.
+A developer can try out an idea in a branch, and if it doesn't work, they can delete the branch.
 No fuss.
 No muss.
 Or they can start work on a new feature in a feature branch.
-Once the feature is complete everything is merged into the main branch.
+Once the feature is complete, everything is merged into the main branch.

 Eventually, developers need to get feedback on the feature branch.
 They want to check-in the code and deploy it so someone else can take a look at it.
-Often times the code is in an incomplete state.
+Often, the code is in an incomplete state.
 It shouldn't be merged into master or development because that could have serious consequences, for instance, incomplete code could get pushed out to test or even worse, production before it's ready.
 Also, QA doesn't want to test incomplete code.

 A common technique is to hide the change behind a feature flag, but that doesn't scale all that well.
-Depending on the change, it could include a lot of if/then statements for the change.
+Depending on the change, it could include a lot of if/then statements.
 Someone has to go in and clean up that feature flag, which causes more work.

 In a perfect world, that feature branch would get its own set of resources.
 In our example application, OctoFX, this means a website and a database.
 Those resources would be automatically created when the user pushes the feature branch up to the server.

-If you recall in our projects chapter we said a core rule when configuring your projects is `Projects should be responsible for setting up what it needs to run`.
+If you recall in our projects chapter, we said a core rule when configuring your projects is `Projects should be responsible for setting up what it needs to run`.
 This means creating a website and database.
-In that chapter we created the database and web project with that rule in mind.
+In that chapter, we created the database and web project with that rule in mind.
 The database project will create the database if it doesn't exist.
 The WebUI project will create a website if it doesn't exist.
 Resource creation is covered.

 We need to make a few other tweaks to Octopus Deploy to help support the feature branch scenario.